Observation of a $\Lambda_b^0-\overline{\Lambda}_b^0$ production asymmetry in proton-proton collisions at $\sqrt{s} = 7 \textrm{ and } 8\,\textrm{TeV}$: Results

 \section{Results}

 The measured production asymmetries as a function of \Lb rapidity and transverse momentum are shown in \cref{fig:results_total_result_plot} for centre-of-mass energies of 7 and 8\tev.
 The values per kinematic interval including statistical and systematic uncertainties are given in \mbox{Tables \ref{tab:results_total_rapidity} and~\ref{tab:results_total_pt}}.
 The results for neighbouring intervals are correlated as the data used to determine corrections of detection asymmetries overlap.
 The correlation matrices including statistical and systematic uncertainties are given in \cref{app:correlation_matrix}.
 As a consistency check, the measurement is performed independently for magnet-up and magnet-down samples and the $\chi^2$ for the compatibility of equal results is calculated.
-When binning in \y{} (\pt) distribution, the obtained $\chi^2$ value is 12.9 (5.2) with 14 (10) degrees of freedom, corresponding to a $p$-value of 54\% (88\%).
+The obtained $\chi^2$ value when performing the measurement in $y$ (\pt) intervals is 12.9 (5.2) with 14 (10) degrees of freedom, corresponding to a $p$-value of 54\% (88\%).
+The results split by samples with different magnet polarity and centre-of-mass energy are given in \cref{app:magnet_polarity}.

 The production asymmetries are found to be incompatible with zero for both 7 and 8\tev data, with $\chi^{2}=51.1$ and $\chi^{2}=51.7$ with 7 degrees of freedom each, corresponding to $p$-values of $8.9\times10^{-9}$ and $6.6\times10^{-9}$.
 To test whether the production asymmetry is independent of rapidity, the asymmetries observed in \(\sqs=7\tev\) and \(8\tev\) data are fitted separately with a constant; the minimized $\chi^2$ values are 13.3 and 30.4, respectively, with 6 degrees of freedom each, corresponding to $p$-values of $3.8\times10^{-2}$ and $3.3\times10^{-5}$.
 As a difference between the production asymmetries at \(\sqs=7\tev\) and \(\sqs=8\tev\) is expected, the compatibility between the measurements at both energies is calculated.
 The $\chi^{2}$ is 18.6 with 7 degrees of freedom corresponding to a $p$-value of \(9\times10^{-3}\).